pingcap/tidb/docs/design/2020-08-04-global-index.md

 #### Exchange Partition

-Also need a reorg state.
+Also, this needs a reorg state.
 It is not supported for the time being because of complexity.

 #### Drop Table